-12. Referral of an Employee to an Occupational Health Physician (OHP)
+13. Referral of an Employee to an Occupational Health Physician (OHP)

-- 12.1 An employer has a duty under Section 8 of the Safety, Health and Welfare at Work Act 2005 to "ensure, so far as is reasonably practicable, the safety, health and welfare at work of his or her employees".
+- 13.1 An employer has a duty under Section 8 of the Safety, Health and Welfare at Work Act 2005 to "ensure, so far as is reasonably practicable, the safety, health and welfare at work of his or her employees".
 The employer must, therefore, refer the employee to an OHP for the purpose of an independent assessment where reasonable concerns exist as to the capacity of the employee to undertake his/her duties in a manner that is safe for both the employee and employer.
-It is a requirement of the sick leave scheme that all participants and beneficiaries of the scheme abide by the medical assessment of an OHP. - 12.2 The employee is required to co-operate and engage with an OHP.
+It is a requirement of the sick leave scheme that all participants and beneficiaries of the scheme abide by the medical assessment of an OHP. - 13.2 The employee is required to co-operate and engage with an OHP.
 While many assessments will not require attendance, it is a matter for an OHP to decide in what circumstances an employee may be required to attend for medical assessment and/or arrange for the transmission to the OHP (by the employee's attending doctor) of a comprehensive doctor-to-doctor report.

-13. Resumption of Duty
+14. Resumption of Duty

-- 13.1 It is expected that an employee would be medically fit to resume full duties after a period of sick leave so that a resumption of duty would not induce a relapse into illness. - An employee intending to resume duty prior to the date specified on her/his medical certificate, must provide a medical certificate of fitness from his/her attending doctor before the date of resumption.
+- 14.1 It is expected that an employee would be medically fit to resume full duties after a period of sick leave so that a resumption of duty would not induce a relapse into illness. - 14.2 An employee intending to resume duty prior to the date specified on her/his medical certificate, must provide a medical certificate of fitness from his/her attending doctor before the date of resumption.
 In the absence of such a certificate the full period as recorded on the medical certificate(s) will be counted as sick leave.
-Certificates of fitness furnished at a later date will not be accepted as evidence of fitness for duty. - Prior to resumption of duties, an employee who is absent on paid sick leave for 4 or more continuous weeks, or absent for any period of TRR/unpaid sick leave or a shorter period where the employer has reasonable grounds for concern must submit medical certification of fitness for duties.
-Confirmation of fitness to return to duties must also be obtained by the employer from an OHP. - Where an employee is absent on sick leave and has not returned to duty for a reasonable period before and after a period of institute closure, the employee will be deemed to be on sick leave for the whole duration unless: - The employee provides a medical certificate of fitness to resume full duties prior to or during a period of institute closure, and - The advice of an OHP as to the employee's fitness for full duties has been obtained and to whether the institute closure period or any part thereof might be discounted, and

-• An OHP has deemed the period of return to duty to be reasonable taking into account the medical circumstances in individual cases.
+Certificates of fitness furnished at a later date will not be accepted as evidence of fitness for duty. - 14.3 Prior to resumption of duties, an employee who is absent on paid sick leave for 4 or more continuous weeks, or absent for any period of TRR/unpaid sick leave or a shorter period where the employer has reasonable grounds for concern must submit medical certification of fitness for duties.
+Confirmation of fitness to return to duties must also be obtained by the employer from an OHP - 14.4 Where an employee is absent on sick leave and has not returned to duty for a reasonable period before and after a period of institution closure, the employee will be deemed to be on sick leave for the whole duration unless: - The employee provides a medical certificate of fitness to resume full duties prior to or during a period of institution closure, and - The advice of an OHP as to the employee's fitness for full duties has been obtained and to whether the institution closure period or any part thereof might be discounted, and - An OHP has deemed the period of return to duty to be reasonable taking into account the medical circumstances in individual cases.

-14. Maternity Related Illness Provisions
+15. Maternity Related Illness Provisions

-- 14.1 The Public Service Management (Sick Leave) Regulations 2014, S.I.
-No. 124 of 2014, set out the provisions which relate to the interaction of pregnancy related illness with sick leave limits.
-The Regulations set out how the time on half pay due to pregnancy related illness is protected. - 14.2 If a pregnant employee is medically unfit for work due to a pregnancy-related illness and has exhausted sick leave at half pay she will continue to receive sick leave at half pay for the duration of her pregnancy-related illness, prior to going on maternity leave.
-This is regardless of whether she has reached the maximum limit for half pay due to prior sick leave. - 14.3 If an employee is unfit for work following maternity leave, her access to sick leave at half pay will be extended by the period of absence on sick leave at half pay due to pregnancy-related illness, which occurred before she went on maternity leave.
+- 15.1 The Public Service Management (Sick Leave) Regulations 2014, SI 124 of 2014, as amended by Public Service Management (Sick Leave) Amendment Regulations 2015 SI 384 set out the provisions which relate to the interaction of pregnancy related illness with sick leave limits.
+The regulations provide for as follows: - Where a staff member is medically unfit for work due to a pregnancy related illness she will not receive less than half pay for the duration of her pregnancy-related illness, prior to going on maternity leave.
+This is regardless of whether she has reached the maximum limit for half pay due to prior sick leave.